nrwl/nx/docs/shared/reference/nx-json.md

 # nx.json

 The `nx.json` file configures the Nx CLI and project defaults.
-The full [machine readable schema](https://github.com/nrwl/nx/blob/master/packages/nx/schemas/nx-schema.json) is available on Github.
+The full [machine readable schema](https://github.com/nrwl/nx/blob/master/packages/nx/schemas/nx-schema.json) is available on GitHub.

 The following is an expanded example showing all options.
 Your `nx.json` will likely be much shorter.
 For a more intuitive understanding of the roles of each option, you can highlight the options in the excerpt below that relate to different categories.